hardmanko/ofxCX/README.md

 Compatibility
 ------------
 CX only works with oF version 0.8.0.
 It has only been tested on Windows, but may work completely on OSx.
 Some functionality is missing on Linux.

+As far as compilers/IDEs are concerned, CX has been tested under Visual Studio 2012/2013 and Code::Blocks for Windows using GCC.

 Known issues
 ------------